 The \$35 million credit facility limits West Texas Gulf, on a rolling four-quarter basis, to a minimum fixed charge coverage ratio, as defined in the underlying credit agreement.
 The ratio for the fiscal quarter ending December 31, 2013 shall not be less than 1.00 to 1.
 The minimum ratio fluctuates between 0.80 to 1 and 1.00 to 1 throughout the term of the revolver as specified in the credit agreement.
-In addition, the credit facility limits West Texas Gulf's fixed charge coverage ratio and leverage ratio were 1.12 to 1 and 0.88 to 1, respectively, at December 31, 2013.
+In addition, the credit facility limits West Texas Gulf to a maximum leverage ratio of 2.00 to 1.
+West Texas Gulf's fixed charge coverage ratio and leverage ratio were 1.12 to 1 and 0.88 to 1, respectively, at December 31, 2013.